-What exactly is culture?
-In any environment, culture is essentially that feeling you get when you walk into a room.
-You know the one... the feeling that makes you cringe when you witness one person address another in a particularly awful way.
-Or, the other one that makes you smile within the first 10 seconds.
-That feeling.
-It's the culmination of what could be described as the "temperature" of the room―the one well established by expectations, values, ethical decisions, habits, and social behaviors.
+Do you ever wonder about that feeling you get when you walk into a room?
+It just might be the culture of the space or the "temperature" of the room―the one established by expectations, values, ethical decisions, habits, and social behaviors.
 Culture tells us how people are treated and how we are expected to treat others.

 Listed below are 20 mindful ways to cultivate positive culture.
-All engage natural reciprocity and can help shift the entirety of an environment to a higher level.
+All engage natural reciprocity and can help shift the entirety of an environment.

 20 Mindful Ways to Cultivate Positive Culture: